Number One Risk for Manufacturers Is Supply Chain Disruption

-While manufacturers are feeling the promise of the fourth industrial revolution and the new administration’s vocal support for the industry—and their confidence is at an all-time high, according to the National Association of Manufacturers, there are still risks that need to be faced.
+While manufacturers are feeling the promise of the fourth industrial revolution and the new administration’s vocal support for the industry, and their confidence is at an all-time high, there are still risks that need to be faced, according to the National Association of Manufacturers.

-BDO’s 2017 Manufacturing Risk Factor Report reveals how manufacturers are confronting a wide array of risks.
+BDO’s 2017 Manufacturing Risk Factor Report reveals how manufacturers are confronting a wide array of supply chain risks.
 The report examines the risk factors in the most recent 10-K filings of the largest 100 publicly traded U.S. manufacturers in the food manufacturing, transportation, fabricated metals, machinery, plastics and rubber segments; the factors are analyzed and ranked by order of frequency cited.

 The number one risk for the past two years has been supplier, vendor or distributor disruption.